-The band went on a hiatus following their second release and returned in 2011 with former Arctic Monkeys' bassist Andy Nicholson in a further line-up alteration.
+The band went on a hiatus following their second release and returned in 2011 with former Arctic Monkeys' bassist Andy Nicholson in a further lineup alteration.
 In August they posted a YouTube video entitled "Riot" in response to the chaotic scenes of the riots that took place across England that summer.
-Produced by Jason Cox & Jason Dring (Gorillaz) and Youth (the Verve, U2) the third album @Reverend_Makers was released in 2012.
-They returned to the band's electronic inspired indie rock, typified by the dancefloor-focused, synth melodies of single "Bassline" and frantic guitars in the rasping track "Noisy Neighbor.” ~ Mark Deming & Scott Kerr, Rovi
+Produced by Jason Cox & Jason Dring (Gorillaz) and Youth (the Verve, U2), the third album @Reverend_Makers was released in 2012.
+They returned to the band's electronic-inspired indie rock, typified by the dancefloor-focused, synth melodies of single "Bassline" and frantic guitars in the rasping track "Noisy Neighbor."
+In 2014 the band released their fourth studio album ThirtyTwo. ~ Mark Deming & Scott Kerr, Rovi